 We as a company face the daily challenge of balancing client’s expectations with our team members’ personal life-work balance.

 We value family and strongly believe that family should come before work.
 However, ensuring that day-to-day operations run smoothly while being respectful and considerate of our inspectors’ personal needs can be a challenge.
-We handle this by maintaining a staff of the full time and part-time field specialists who are ready to jump in and help out wherever and whenever needed.
+We handle this by maintaining a staff of full-time and part-time field specialists who are ready to jump in and help out wherever and whenever needed.

 Where do you see your business in the next five years?